boralad56/Web-Development-Fundamentals/README.md

 In the section above, there are two __elements__, a tagname and a paragraph.
 Each element has an opening tag, some content and a closing tag.
 Elements can also be nested inside each other, creating what is known as a tree.

 The paragraph element seen above has both an id and a class, these are used to identify it for CSS and JavaScript.
+__Id's should be unique, classes can be reused.__

 Since HTML is the skeleton of the web page, you should write this first, then add style and behaviour afterwards.